saildot4k/saildot4k.github.io/docs/cc-files.md

         - Cotton Candy theme added, each version of the Crystal Chip is represented!

         - Added Italian and Spanish language translations.

+        - Bootmanager install scripts no longer install FW to dffs:/BM/FWS/LATEST to save space

 ## To Do
 - [ ] SAS support (Apps from root with prefixes IE mc?:/APP_WLE-ISR-EXFAT-MMCE or mc?:/APP_OPL-MMCE-BETA2)